 Benefits of Anti-Glare Coating

-A lot of companies are also offering sunglasses with anti-reflective coating.
-The coating eliminates the glare that’s reflected into your eyes from the inner surface of the tinted lenses when the sun is at your back.
+Many companies also offer sunglasses with anti-reflective coating.
+The coating eliminates the glare that is reflected into your eyes from the inner surface of the tinted lenses when the sun is at your back.
 While AR coating can help convince more people to wear protective eyewear for particular activities, it could also affect the impact resistance of lenses.
 Make sure that impact resistance tests have been conducted on the glasses once the coating has been applied.
 You can ask your eye care professional to check with the optical lab that tests have indeed been carried out.